itspoma/avatars-male-sprites/README.md

     https://avatars.dicebear.com/v2/male/:seed.svg

-The value of `seed` can be anything you like.
+The value of `:seed` can be anything you like - but **don't** use any sensitive or personal data here!

 ### CDN